NixOS/nix/doc/manual/src/architecture/store/store.md

 # Store

-A Nix store is a collection of [store objects](objects.md) and associated operations.
+A Nix store is a collection of [store objects](objects.md) with associated operations.

 These store objects can hold arbitrary data, and Nix makes no distinction if they are used as build inputs, build results, or build plans.